jloveric/language-interpolation/README.md

 ```
 ## Apply a model using sequence model
 ```
-python examples/high_order_interpolation.py train=False checkpoint=\"multirun/2021-05-16/17-27-58/2/lightning_logs/version_0/checkpoints/epoch=19-step=34199.ckpt\" topk=2 num_predict=200 text="Who are you?"
+python examples/high_order_interpolation.py train=False checkpoint=\"outputs/2022-06-15/16-13-08/lightning_logs/version_0/checkpoints/epoch=32-step=104577.ckpt\" topk=2 num_predict=1000 prompts=["Who are you?"]
 ```
 example output (model trained to predict the next character given the preceeding 16) using a single hidden layer.
 The prompt is not in the
 dataset, however, the data eventually evolves into something that is in the dataset.
 ```
 prompt: Who are you?
-result: the ceatoles and of as that not one of them could feel even slightly inclined to treat the diary as
+result: Who are you?
+I the set it wall night, and the whippoorwills in the glen, Selina Frye tottered to the telephone and spread what news she could of the second phase of the horror.
+The next day all the countryside.
+Trees, grass, and underbrush were whipped into a fury; and the frightened crowd at the mountain\'s base huddled still closer, and winced as if in expectation of a blow.  "_Ygnaiih ... ygnaiih ... thflthkh\'ngha ...
+Yog-Sothoth...._" They trailed off into nothingness as the whippoorwills in the glen, Selina Frye tottered to the telephone and spread what news she could of the second phase of the horror.
+The next day all the countryside.
+Trees, grass, and underbrush were whipped into a fury; and the frightened crowd at the mountain\'s base huddled still closer, and winced as if in expectation of a blow.  "_Ygnaiih ... ygnaiih ... thflthkh\'ngha ...
+Yog-Sothoth...._" They trailed off into nothingness as the whippoorwills in the glen, Selina Frye tottered to the telephone and spread what news she
 ```
 # As cellular automaton
 A centered model can be repeatedly applied to the same text as a moving window and will work with arbitrary length sentences.
 This